Cataract Surgery

 Multifocal lenses are the preferred type of IOLs at our practice, as they possess the unique ability to treat both nearsightedness, farsightedness, and other impairments simultaneously.
 For instance, a multifocal IOL can be used to address presbyopia, which is an age-related condition that makes it difficult for the eye to focus on up-close activities such as reading and looking at your phone.

-If you are unsure which type of IOL will best treat your visual impairments, Dr. Prestera and Dr. Garff can help you decide during your consultation.
+If you are unsure which type of IOL will best treat your visual impairments, Dr. Prestera and Dr. Guan can help you decide during your consultation.

 How Much Does Cataract Surgery Cost?